githubEdit

 Arweave transaction signature options

-Note: This function requires the permission.
+Note: This function requires the SIGN_TRANSACTION permission.

 Note: The options argument is optional, if it is not provided, the extension will use the default signature options (default salt length) to sign the transaction.